AkhilMaithani/JUNO-Assignment-Frontend-Developer-Intern/README.md

 4. Run Command - `npm install` for node-modules
 5. Run Command - `npm run dev` for starting the project

-### NOTE: The project is soely done by me. - AKHIL MAITHANI
+### Note: This project is completely created by me - Akhil Maithani